Chart Color Schemes

 Baulkham Hills demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Baulkham Hills is notably higher than national and state averages.
-As of 2016, 44.3% of residents aged 15 and above held university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees were the most common at 27.5%, followed by postgraduate qualifications (14.0%) and graduate diplomas (2.8%).
-Vocational credentials were also prevalent, with 26.7% of residents holding such qualifications, including advanced diplomas (11.0%) and certificates (15.7%).
+Educational attainment in Baulkham Hills is notably high, with 44.3% of residents aged 15 years and above holding university qualifications as of the latest data.
+This exceeds national (30.4%) and state (New South Wales at 32.2%) averages.
+Bachelor degrees are most common among these residents at 27.5%, followed by postgraduate qualifications at 14.0% and graduate diplomas at 2.8%.
+Vocational credentials are also prevalent, with 26.7% of residents aged 15 years and above holding such qualifications - advanced diplomas account for 11.0% and certificates for 15.7%.

 Frequently Asked Questions - Education